summary

 Bill Summary

 Requires operators of conversational artificial intelligence services in the State to issue certain disclosures to account holders and users.
 Requires operators to develop protocols to prevent the production of suicidal ideations in account holders and users.
-Establishes protections for minor account holders of conversational artificial intelligence services.
-Beginning January 1, 2028, requires operators to submit annual reports to the Department of Commerce and Consumer Affairs containing certain information.
-Allows the Department of the Attorney General to bring a civil action against operators who violate certain requirements and establishes statutory penalties.
-Effective 7/1/2050.
-(SD1)
+Establishes protections for account holders and users of conversational artificial intelligence services.
+Establishes protections for minor account holders and users of conversational artificial intelligence services.
+Beginning 1/1/2028, requires operators to submit annual reports to the Department of Commerce and Consumer Affairs containing certain information.
+Allows the Department of the Attorney General and Office of Consumer Protection to bring a civil action against operators who violate certain requirements.
+Establishes that violations are to be considered unfair or deceptive acts or practices.
+Effective 7/1/3000.
+(HD3)

 AI Summary